Lebanon, Israel agree uneasy truce – National & International News – TUE 26Nov2024

 Hezbollah managed to put up a fierce resistance despite Israel’s bombing campaign and assassination of most of Hezbollah’s leadership.
 Israel is rarely forthcoming about its military casualties, but estimates are that at least 100 have been killed and 1,000 gravely wounded.
 Hezbollah also managed to destroy dozens of Israeli tanks and armored vehicles.

-These losses have forced Israel’s hand, which is why the normally intractable Netanyahu has agreed to the ceasefire, which has proven to be unpopular in Israel.
+These losses have forced Israel’s hand.
+They have forced the normally intractable Netanyahu to agreed to the ceasefire, which has proven to be unpopular in Israel.

 What’s in the agreement?